 - All custom post types (if you have any)

-Now that you have exported content from your old site, it is time to merge it with your new WordPress site.
+Now that you have exported content from your secondary site, it is time to merge it with the content on your primary WordPress site.

-Head over to the admin area of the destination site (the site where you want content to be merged) and visit Tools » Import page.
+Head over to the admin area of the destination site (the primary site where you want the content to be merged) and visit the Tools » Import page.

 This page lists all the import tools that you can install and run on your WordPress site.
 Scroll down to the bottom and click on the ‘Install now’ link under WordPress.

-Once the WordPress importer is installed, you need to click on the ‘Run Importer’ link to continue.
+Once the WordPress importer is installed, click the ‘Run Importer’ link to continue.

 Next, you will be asked to upload the WordPress export file.